 By: Jason Jowers

-On September 16th, 2021, OneOp Family Development hosted our latest webinar in the Sexual Behavior in Children and Youth Series entitled “Understanding Children’s Sexual Knowledge and Behavior from a Developmental Perspective.”
+On September 16th, 2021, OneOp hosted the latest webinar in the Sexual Behavior in Children and Youth Series entitled “Understanding Children’s Sexual Knowledge and Behavior from a Developmental Perspective.”
 This webinar was another great installment in our Sexual Behavior in Children & Youth (SBCY) Series, which has been ongoing since May 2019, with plans to continue on into 2022.

 The goals of this webinar focused on covering typical social, emotional, cognitive, and moral development in preschool (age 5 and under) and school-age (age 6 to 12) children and how development across these domains informs expected sexual knowledge and behavior.
 Typical sexual knowledge and behavior within these age ranges were discussed as well as protective and supportive methods to help promote healthy sexual development.
 Factors impacting the development of problematic sexual behavior were also discussed as well as methods to return a child to healthy sexual development.